 But the opponent cannot lay off a deadwood card to knocker’s deadwood cards to form a new meld.
 Example: If the knocker has 2-2 as his deadwood cards and the opponent also has 2 then he cannot lay off his 2 to form a new meld.

 Laying Off takes place only in the case where any of the player knocks without reaching Gin.

 After laying off, both the players count their the deadwood points.
 There are 2 possibilities:

 1. If the Knocker has Lower Deadwood Points then the Opponent

 In this case, deadwood points of Knocker are subtracted from the deadwood points of the Opponent.
 After the subtraction, the remaining points are added to the total points of the Knocker.

 2. If the Knocker has Higher Deadwood Points then the Opponent

-This is the situation called “Undercut”.
+This situation is called “Undercut”.
 In this case, deadwood points of Opponent are subtracted from the deadwood points of the Knocker.
-After subtraction, remaining points are added to the total points of the Opponent with the Undercut Bonus of 25 points.
+After subtraction, the remaining points are added to the total points of the Opponent with the Undercut Bonus of 25 points.

-After giving the points to the players, the new round begins and the process repeats.
+After adding the points to the score of each player, a new round starts and the gameplay repeats.

 The player who scores 100 points first wins the game.